Cross Cut, Texas

 Cross Cut is an unincorporated community in Brown County, Texas, United States.
 According to the Handbook of Texas, the community had no population estimates in 2000.
 It is located within the Brownwood, Texas micropolitan area.

 History

-Cross Cut was originally called Cross Out because it was described as being "across the county and out of the way" of travel.
-John M. Bloodworth founded the community and opened a store there in 1878.
-The following year, a post office was established there, with Bloodworth as postmaster.
-He then changed the name of the community to Cross Cut.
-Not very much happened in the community during the 19th century, but it grew slightly during the 1920s when oil was discovered nearby.
-The store continued to operate in 1940 and had 75 residents.
-The population dipped to 45 in 1980, and no population was recorded in 2000.
 Its population dropped to 22 in 2010.

 Geography

 Cross Cut is located at the intersection of Farm to Market Roads 279 and 2940, which is 24 mi northwest of Brownwood, 50 mi southeast of Abilene, and 7 mi south of Cross Plains in northwestern Brown County.

 Education

 In 1947, Cross Cut had a school that joined the Cross Plains Independent School District (Cross Plains ISD).
 The building continued to stand until it was demolished in 1999.
 The community continues to be served by Cross Plains ISD today.